 Find out about the change of name service

-Swindon Registration and Celebratory Service is now able to offer this service to anyone over 18 wishing to change their name.
-It is also available to those under 18 who have parental or court consent.
+Swindon Registration and Celebratory Service is now able to offer this service to anyone over 18 years who wishes to change their name.
+It is also available to those under 18 years who have parental or court consent.